We aren't our tools

 Frameworks and tools will be good at a handful of things, to the detriment of something else; it depends if you want a hammer or a screwdriver.

 We've become a tooling-led industry rather than one based on fundamental knowledge of what makes it work.
-Indeed, having spoken to many candidates for front-end roles, knowledge of frameworks is fast becoming the currency with which fledgling developers are hoping to snag a gig with.
+Indeed, having spoken to many candidates for front-end roles, knowledge of frameworks is fast becoming the currency with which fledgling developers market themselves.
 The tools are defining the needs of what a web project should deliver rather than the specs of a job and the skill-set available dictating what tools we use.

 There is I feel, a latent groundswell among front-enders to return to basics — like true crafters many of us aspire to be.
 It can be refreshing to simply start building with our vanilla tools again; the ones we used to love when we first got into this industry — unadulterated and un-abstracted control which put us back in touch with the underlying principles, and which we found so addictive in the first place.